 Advertisement

-No, that isn't a typo: we do mean coso and not cosa.
-The two are closely related but subtly different, as you'll see.
+That isn't a typo: we do mean coso and not cosa.
+The two Italian words are closely related but subtly different, as you'll see.

-Cosa, as you probably know already, means 'thing', 'something' or 'anything' – whether that's a particular object, an abstract matter or something undefined.
+You probably know already that cosa means 'thing', 'something' or 'anything' – whether that's a particular object, an abstract matter or something undefined.

 Vuoi qualche cosa da mangiare?